Andrewzhan2001/music_react/README.md

 - Using the `Redux` toolkit for REST API requests and player state management.
 - Get music resources from Shazam API from `RapidAPI` Hub.
 - Use the `TailwindCSS` library to create CSS styles.
+- Project website is deployed to `AWS` Amplify Hosting